Revance-Therapeutics-Inc/Contracts/URL_MASTER.md

 dataset:
   - table: url master
     physicalName: URL_MASTER # default value is table name + version separated by underscores, as table_1_2_0
-    priorTableName: null # if needed
+    priorTableName: null # if needed (When and why was this used?)
     description: Master dimension of all practices
     tags: null
     dataGranularity: One row per practice